ScottyPoi/SSZ-SimpleSerialize/overview/design.md

       - A `Container` with a `Vector[uint32, 8]` and `uint64` field has the same merkleization structure as a `List[uint64, 4]`.

 - **Compact**

-  - SSZ achieves aims for compactness in both serialization, as merkle-proofs.
-  - In general in the serialization or merkleization, no information that can be determined from the type already is embedded.
-    - E.g. the names of container fields are not part of the serialized data, unlike a format such as JSON.
-    - This means that the reader of the data has to know the type, but this is almost a given, since input data is untrusted, and validated and parsed using a pre-determined type before further processing.
+  - Fixed Length Types
-  - For serialization of fixed-length types, the elements are packed together, and do not result in any extra bytes when used as elements in dynamic types such as lists.
+    - The elements are packed together, and do not result in any extra bytes when used as elements in dynamic types such as lists.
-    - A good example of this is the validator registry in the Eth2 `BeaconState`: hundreds of thousands of unique validators can be packed into a big list, with 0 overhead.
+  - Dynamic types
-  - For serialization of dynamic types, it is more of a trade-off with traversal speed, but 4-byte offsets were adopted as a way to enable fast random access of list elements, while keeping the size relatively low.
+    -  4-byte offsets were adopted as a way to enable fast random access of list elements, while keeping the size relatively low.
 Offsets are only used for dynamic-length element types, whose contents are often significantly bigger than 4 bytes.
+  - Merkleization
-  - For merkleization, a binary tree backs every merkle structure.
-Since the branching factor is lower than the previously used Merkle Patricia Tree, less nodes are required to reach into a leaf of a merkle tree.
+    - A binary tree backs every merkle structure.
+    - Since the branching factor is lower than the previously used Merkle Patricia Tree, less nodes are required to reach into a leaf of a merkle tree.
+  - On the application level
-And on the application level, an arbitrary key-value store is avoided, since a `List` can be packed together better, and have a smaller key depth, thus more efficiency in multi-proofs and avoiding the cost of unbalanced tree shapes.
+    - An arbitrary key-value store is avoided, since a `List` can be packed together better, and have a smaller key depth, thus more efficiency in multi-proofs and avoiding the cost of unbalanced tree shapes.

 - **Merkle-first**

-  - The intention of having a custom type system is also to give anything that can be interpreted by the protocol a sound single generalized merkle-root.
+  - The intention of having a custom type system is also to give anything that can be interpreted by the protocol a sound single generalized `merkle-root`.

-  - And not just a merkle-root, but also features that make proofs small, avoid complexity in merkleization, and make it as flexible as possible to build and interpret proofs for a data-structure.
+  - And not *just* a `merkle-root`, but also features that:
+    - make proofs small,
+    - avoid complexity in merkleization
+    - make it as flexible as possible to build and interpret proofs for a data-structure.

 - **Efficient to traverse**

   - Efficient traversal is a feature that was later introduced into SSZ with the creation of [Simple Offset Serialization (SOS)](https://gist.github.com/karalabe/3a25832b1413ee98daad9f0c47be3632).
     - This guarantees a `O(log(N))` lookup speed for deeply nested structures.
 And offsets even enable `O(1)` random access in lists of dynamic-length elements.
-  - The merkle tree is also efficient for lookups, compared to other trees, even though it is a binary tree:
+  - The merkle tree is also efficient for lookups
     - [generalized indices](./overview/generalized_merkle_tree_indices.md) can statically describe the tree node location of any element path.
     - This allows any merkle-node lookup to be optimized to a `O(log(N))` operation where `N` is the abstract data size (SSZ does not force a uniform data-structure),and where `log(N)` matches the length of the generalized index.
-And the purely static parts of the path can even be computed at compile time, to improve lookup speeds without writing specialized verbose manual lookup routines.
+    - And the purely static parts of the path can even be computed at compile time, to improve lookup speeds without writing specialized verbose manual lookup routines.